Users report that some function has stopped working.

 - The conversation group exists, but no queue exists or references a missing conversation group.
 Possible database corruption.

-- The Database / slot for LOB data type node does not exist.
+- The Database/slot for LOB data type node does not exist.

-- The operating system returned error to SQL Server in file xxxx.
+- The operating system returned an error to SQL Server in file xxxx.
 This is a severe system-level error condition that threatens database integrity and must be corrected immediately.

 - The service queue structure is inconsistent.
 Possible database corruption.